Kawasaki Ninja 1000SX 0-60 mph in 2.99 seconds

 Kawasaki Ninja 1000SX Dyno Curve

 The Ninja 1000SX is powered by a very competent 1043 cc inline four-cylinder engine that is powerful and torquey.
 Peak output is a claimed 140 horsepower at 10000 rpm and a meaty 82 ft/lb 8000 rpm.

-The power curves presented by many recent large capacity four cylinder Kawasaki’s are very similar in character and are very linear but have a steep upward torque curve that progressively builds making for a very willing and responsive engine character that is exciting.
+The power curves presented by many recent large-dicplacement four-cylinder Kawasaki’s are very similar in character and are very linear but have a steep upward torque curve that progressively builds making for a very willing and responsive engine character that is exciting.

-You can see the similarity in curves from the Z900 and the Z H2 so naturally these engine have a similar character, with the Ninja 1000SX sitting in between though offers performance closer to the Z900 than the ZH2.
+You can see the similarity in curves between the Z900 and the Z H2 so naturally, these engines have a similar character, with the Ninja 1000SX sitting in between though offers performance closer to the Z900 than the ZH2.